amarder/locovote/frontend/src/analysis/cambridge-public-schools.md

 # Cambridge Public Schools

 My very thoughtful friend [Eugenia](https://www.voteeugenia.com/) is running for School Committee in Cambridge.
-I think her slogan is right on:
+I'm a big fan of her and her slogan:

 > "Every child deserves a **great** education."

-Eugenia saw Locovote and identified an opportunity to collaborate.
+Eugenia saw Locovote and thought there might be an opportunity to collaborate.

 <div class="tip" label="Key Question">

 **Based on the data we have, which schools in Cambridge should we be looking up to / which schools have room for improvement?**

 </div>

+For Cambridge, I think it makes sense to compare schools using test score progress and race-balanced progress measures.
+I include test score levels as this is how schools are often compared.
+If you're curious to learn more about the pros and cons of the various measures see the [school metrics page](/school-metrics).

 ## Test Score Progress